Garweho/Nightscout-on-raspberry-pi/README.md

     nano start.sh

 Dort werden alle Einstellungen (Konfig, Plugins, etc vorgenommen):

-There all settings (Config, plugins, and so on) will be made:
+All settings (config, plugins, and so on) will be made there:

 	#!/bin/sh
 	cd /home/user/nightscout